Skip to content

 About the Electricity Bill Calculator

 Electricity bills in India use a slab-based tariff system where higher consumption is charged at progressively higher rates.
-This means consuming 201 units costs disproportionately more than 200 units because you cross into a higher slab.
-Understanding your state's tariff structure - and how close you are to the next slab threshold - helps you make informed decisions about appliance use, solar installation, and energy efficiency investments.
+Unlike a flat rate, each unit you consume is priced at the rate of whichever slab it falls in - not the highest slab you reach.
+This means consuming 201 units costs disproportionately more than 200 units because those extra units cross into a higher-rate slab.
+Understanding your state's tariff structure - and exactly how close you are to the next slab threshold - helps you make smarter decisions about when to run heavy appliances, whether to invest in solar, and where to focus your energy-saving efforts.

 Electricity Bill Calculation